pranshugaba/maths-wiki/docs/combinatorics/index.md

 Finally, we look at some advanced techniques such as recurrences, generating functions, and Burnside's lemma.

 ## Prerequisites
-There are no prerequisites for this book.
 Basic knowledge of [set theory](appendix/set-theory) is recommended.
+Reading the [appendix](appendix/set-theory) on set theory should be sufficient.
 Exposure to group theory is helpful, but not necessary.
+There are no other prerequisites for this book.